malturki/k-kak/README.md

 *Note: Syntax highlighting in `k.kak` does not attempt to be anywhere near perfect.
 It's more of a "looks sensible" kind of highlighting.
-Having said that, I'd very much welcome suggestions for improvement, so please feel free to raise issues or suggest changes through this Github repo.*
+Having said that, I'd very much welcome suggestions for improvement, so please feel free to raise issues or suggest changes.*

 ## Screenshot